Knotx/knotx-fragments/handler/README.md

 }
 ```

-It follows the same simplification rules as an action node:
+It follows the same simplification rules as action nodes:
 ```hocon
 subTasks = [
   {